Manaleng222/JasminAssociatesapk/README.md

 ### 🕒 **Shift Timetable Management**

 * Guards can view their assigned shifts
-* Project Managers can update timetables
+* Admin can update timetables
 * Admin can manage all shift allocations
 * Clear communication between management & guards